nearform/fastify-ravendb/README.md

 ## Docker

-A RavenDB Docker container with a database fixture named `test` has been provided for convenience and for using the advanced examples.
+A RavenDB Docker container with a database fixture named `test` has been provided for running tests which require a real database and for using the advanced examples.

 ### Run